angudadevops/k8s-on-cloud/README.md

 #### Azure
 Make sure you have azure account setup, as below command will open to login to your azure account.
 Once succesful login it will provision k8s cluster on Azure Virtual Machines

+`NOTE:` Azure  authentication happened in your default web browser.
+So this will work only Desktop versions
 ```
 bash k8scluster.sh azure
 ```